MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/customer-entities-account-contact.md

 The account table is one of the tables in Dataverse to which most other tables are attached or parented.
 In Dataverse, an account represents a company with which the business unit has a relationship.
 Information that is included in an account is all relevant contact information, company information, category, relationship type, and address information.
 Other information that applies includes the following items:

-- An account can be a parent to most other table types, including another account.
+- An account can be a parent to most table types, including another account.

 - An account can be a standalone table.